joshcho96/github-issue-template/.github/pull_request_template.md

-# Pull Request

-Please fill out the following checklist to ensure a smooth contribution and review process:

 ## Checklist

 [comment]: <> (resolve #1)

 - [ ] I have added the issue number if present in the Title
 - [ ] My code follows the code style of this project.
-- [ ] I have followed the [CONTRIBUTING](CONTRIBUTING.md) document.
+- [ ] I have followed the [CONTRIBUTING](https://github.com/Liberty-Labs-AI/documents/blob/main/CONTRIBUTING.md) document.
 - [ ] I have added tests that prove my fix is effective or my feature works.
 - [ ] I added